ExoMars-PanCam/passthrough/docs/reference/ptl/properties/required.md

 **Overview** section above.

 ## When not fetching
-In the non-`fetch`ing context, `required` signals whether an element left empty by the client (and/or any `fill` evaluations; see below) should be treated as an error condition (True), or if the element (subtree) should be pruned from the output product (False).
+In the non-`fetch`ing context, `required` signals whether an element left empty by the product processor (and/or any `fill` evaluations) should be treated as an error condition (True), or if the element (subtree) should be pruned from the output product (False).

-> Elements that are "nilled out", i.e. that contain the attribute `xsi:nil="true"`, are not considered empty by PT.
+> Elements that are "nilled out", i.e. that contain the attribute `xsi:nil="true"`, are not considered to be empty by PT.

 An important detail in this context is that the evaluation of `required`'s XPath expression is deferred until the post-processing stage.
-Thus, the expression can inspect the template label as populated by the client (which at that point might contain relevant information about what processing has been performed) to determine whether the given element is required to be present in the output label.
+Thus, the expression can inspect the template label as populated by the product processor (which at that point might contain relevant information about what processing has been performed) to determine whether the given element is required to be present in the output label.
 For example,
 ```xml